 Where is Agra?

 It’s in Uttar Pradesh in India.
 There is no airport in Agra, you require going there by bus, taxi or train.
-Most of the people visit there from New Delhi.
+Most of the people visit Agra after spending two days in Delhi.
 However, you can visit Agra from Jaipur, too, as part of your golden triangle (Delhi, Jaipur, Agra) trip.

 Over 50 trains run between Delhi and Agra.
 The fastest of them is the Gatimaan Express (Train number 12050) which takes only 1 hour 40 minutes to appear at Agra from Delhi.
 The word Gatimaan means speedy.
 It leaves from Delhi at 8:10 AM and arrives Agra at 9:50 AM.